 - Lapel Chokes (such as the Bow and Arrow)

-Are There Any Judo Techniques Which Are Illegal In BJJ?
+Are There Any Judo Techniques That Are Illegal In BJJ?

 Judo is more strict than BJJ when it comes to prohibiting certain techniques, mainly because it has been more regulated to prevent injury.
 Therefore many BJJ techniques are illegal in Judo, whereas there are very few Judo techniques that are illegal in BJJ.